Maritime Monitoring and Messaging Microsatellite (M3MSat)

 Automatic Identification System (AIS) technology transmits important information on ships' identity, heading and speed.
 Ships use AIS signals to detect other ships and avoid collisions at sea, and coastal authorities use them to enhance marine safety and monitor maritime traffic.

 The placement of AIS technology on satellites in recent years has revolutionized how we monitor and manage marine safety by providing a more complete view of maritime traffic.
 One of the main objectives of M3MSat is to build on and improve Canada's space-based AIS capabilities.

 Part of M3MSat's mission is to test an AIS antenna with advanced capabilities that promises higher performance for identification and conflict resolution of the signals.
 The compact antenna was designed by the University of Waterloo and is the first and only one of its kind.

-While in space, M3MSat will also test a device, the Low Data Rate Service (LDRS), to ensure surveillance and data continuity when AIS receivers cannot provide real-time coverage.
-The LDRS will receive transmissions collected by stations in remote areas such as the Arctic.
-Then it will pass the information on to Canadian marine traffic control centres.
+Another objective of the mission, is to test a device, the Low Data Rate Service (LDRS), to ensure surveillance and data continuity when AIS receivers cannot provide real-time coverage.
+The LDRS receives transmissions collected by stations in remote areas such as the Arctic.
+Then it passes the information on to Canadian marine traffic control centres.